The Prom from Ryan Murphy is now streaming on Netflix

 Murphy started as a journalist working for The Miami Herald, Los Angeles Times, New York Daily News, Knoxville News Sentinel, and Entertainment Weekly.
 He began writing scripts in the late 1990s – Steven Spielberg purchased his script Why Can’t I Be Audrey Hepburn?

 Since then, Murphy has had an impressive strike rate of successful film and television projects.
 In 2018, he signed a major production deal with Netflix.

 Murphy has been married to photographer David Miller since 2012.
-The couple have two sons.
+The couple have three sons.